-Alternative investments involve unique risks that may be different from those associated with traditional investments, including illiquidity and the potential for amplified losses or gains.
+Alternative investments involve unique risks that may be different than those associated with traditional investments, including illiquidity and the potential for amplified losses or gains.
 Investors should fully understand the risks associated with any investment prior to investing.

 Sustainable investing focuses on investments in companies that relate to certain sustainable development themes and demonstrate adherence to environmental, social and governance (ESG) practices; therefore the universe of investments may be limited and investors may not be able to take advantage of the same opportunities or market trends as investors that do not use such criteria.
 This could have a negative impact on an investor's overall performance depending on whether such investments are in or out of favor.

 S&P 500® Index is a widely recognized measure of U.S. stock market performance.
 It is an unmanaged index of 500 common stocks chosen for market size, liquidity, and industry group representation, among other factors.
 It also measures the performance of the large-cap segment of the US equities market.